molecular biologist, bioinformatician, photographer

 The ribosome: A sentinel for cellular stress

 As a graduate student, I became captivated by RNA biology.
-During my tenure as a student in the Green Lab at JHMI, I focused my studies on the signaling roles carried out by the translational machinery of the cell, using yeast genetics and bioinformatic analyses to assemble a case study at the intersection of translational control and cellular stress.
+During my Ph.D. in the Green Lab at JHMI, I focused my studies on the signaling roles carried out by the translational machinery of the cell, using yeast genetics and bioinformatic analyses to assemble a study at the intersection of translational control and cellular stress.

 NGS expertise from bench to command line